jourdangundersen/team-profile-page-generator/README.md

 to run this program type "node index.js" in the integrated terminal

-## contribute
+### contribute

-the creator was the sole contributor
+the creator was the sole contributor, open to suggestions and constructive criticism!

 ### testing

-this program was tested by the created, Jourdan Gundersen, along with the test files in the repository
+this program was tested by the creator, Jourdan Gundersen, along with the test files in the repository

 ![](./assets/picture2.png)

 ### questions